canonical/lxd/doc/metrics.md

 openssl req -x509 -newkey ec -pkeyopt ec_paramgen_curve:secp384r1 -sha384 -keyout metrics.key -nodes -out metrics.crt -days 3650 -subj "/CN=metrics.local"
 ```

+*Note*: OpenSSl version 1.1.0+ is required for the above command to generate a proper certificate.

 Now, this certificate needs to be added to the list of trusted clients:

 ```bash